curl/everything-curl/usingcurl-uploads.md

 ### Rate limiting

-Rate limiting works exactly the same for uploads as for downloads and curl in fact only has a single limit that will limit the speed in both directions to the given speed.
+Rate limiting works exactly the same for uploads as for downloads and curl, in fact, only has a single limit that will limit the speed in both directions.

 See further details in the [Download Rate limiting section](usingcurl-downloads.md#rate-limiting).